Santa Eulàlia

 Santa Eulàlia also marks the start of the Castellers season.
 The ‘Colles Castelleres’ is one of the main features during the festivities.
 In front of the Cathedral St Eulàlia, some of the Colles build honorary pillars, and then walk on to Plaça Sant Jaume with the pillars still in tact.

-El Correfoc
+El Correfoc - Fire run

-El Seguici de Santa Eulàlia (Giants parade)
+El Seguici de Santa Eulàlia (Giants Parade)

 A large street parade which originated in 1983 and involves the majority of Barcelona’s festival imagery: giants, little giants, dwarfs, big-heads and the beats of the Bestiari Historic de la Ciutat – led by the giantess Laia.

-The procession of the Laies (Giants parade)
+The Procession of the Laies

-La ballada de Sardanes
+La Ballada de Sardanes

-The Sardana dance is an important part of Barcelona’s Winter Festival.
-On 12th February a dance takes place in Plaça de Sant Jaume organised by the ‘Cobla Ciutat de Barcelona’.
+The Sardana dance is an important and deeply symbolic part of Barcelona’s Winter Festival celebrations.
+On 12th February, a public ballada de sardanes will take place in Plaça de Sant Jaume, organised by the Cobla Ciutat de Barcelona.
+During this event, locals and visitors gather in a large open circle, joining hands to perform Catalonia’s most recognisable traditional dance.

 Trobada de Colles de Bastoners